cosmos/cosmos-sdk/docs/rfc/rfc-004-accounts.md

 sender actors cannot impersonate others.

-This leads to significant implications: Externally Owned Accounts (EOA) and ModuleAccounts (system-owned identities) can be treated as the same entity.
+This leads to significant implications: Externally Owned Accounts (EOA) and ModuleAccounts (system-owned identities) can be treated as the same entity (from the runtime point of view).
 Authorization, which determines which actor can execute a particular state transition towards another actor, must be managed by the recipient of the state transition.
 For example, the 'bank' module decides if the 'mint' module is permitted to inflate a coin's supply.
 This eliminates the need for permissions in the 'auth' module as they currently exist.

 The key difference between EOA and ModuleAccount lies in the origin of state transitions on their behalf.
 In the case of ModuleAccount, a state transition cannot be initiated from a transaction (TX), as no valid credential can prove the sender